Tredoku Patterns: Tredoku patterns with many leaves

 \section{Tredoku patterns with many leaves}

 In this section, we aim to prove Theorem~\ref{thm:main}~(i).
+To this end, we define a weak tredoku pattern to be a pattern of $3$ or more tiles that satisfies Conditions 1~to~3 in the definition of a tredoku pattern, but does not necessarily satisfy Condition~4 (that the pattern remains connected if any single tile is removed).
+In more detail: \begin{definition} A \emph{weak tredoku pattern} $\mathcal{T}$ is a pattern of $3$ or more diamond-shaped tiles that satisfies the following four conditions: \begin{enumerate} \item If there exists a run of length $\ell$ in $\mathcal{T}$, then $\ell\in\{1,3\}$. \item The pattern is edge-connected.
+More precisely: Define a graph $\Gamma(\mathcal{T})$ whose vertices correspond to the tiles in $\mathcal{T}$, with vertices being adjacent if and only if the corresponding tiles share an edge.
+Then $\Gamma(\mathcal{T})$ is connected. \item The pattern has no `holes'.
+More precisely: Define $|\mathcal{T}|$ to be the region of the plane covered by the tiles in $\mathcal{T}$.
+Then $|\mathcal{T}|$ is simply connected. \end{enumerate}

-To this end, we make the following definition. \begin{definition} A \emph{weak tredoku pattern} is a pattern of $3$ or more tiles that satisfies Conditions 1~to~3 in the definition of a tredoku pattern, but does not necessarily satisfy Condition~4. \end{definition} We note that the argument of Lemma~\ref{lem:counting} does not require Condition~4, so a weak tredoku pattern with $\tau$ tiles, $\rho$ runs of length $3$ and $\ell$ leaves must satisfy the equality $\ell=2\tau-3\rho$.
-It is easy to see that there are no weak tredoku patterns with $2$ tiles, and that a weak tredoku pattern with $3$ tiles consists of a single run of three tiles (all of which are leaves).
+\end{definition} We note that the argument of Lemma~\ref{lem:counting} does not require Condition~4, so a weak tredoku pattern with $\tau$ tiles, $\rho$ runs of length $3$ and $\ell$ leaves must satisfy the equality $\ell=2\tau-3\rho$.
+It is not hard to see that there are no weak tredoku patterns with $2$ tiles, and that a weak tredoku pattern with $3$ tiles consists of a single run of three tiles (all of which are leaves).

 \begin{lemma} A weak tredoku pattern with $\tau$ tiles $\rho$ runs and $\ell$ leaves does not exist when $\ell>\lceil \tau/2\rceil+1$. \end{lemma} This is enough to establish Theorem~\ref{thm:main}~(i), because a tredoku pattern is a weak tredoku pattern. \begin{proof} The statement is true when $\tau=2$, as there are no weak tredoku patterns with $2$ tiles.
 When $\tau=3$, a weak tredoku pattern has $\rho=1$ and $\ell=3$.
 Since $\ell\leq \lceil \tau/2\rceil+1$ in this case, the statement is also true when $\tau=3$.